Quantcast

 Medieval herbalists used pomanders—mixtures of fragrant, dried herbs in cloth bags or perforated boxes—to ward off illness or bring strength and good fortune.

-Today, pomander balls are usually a lot simpler; most consist of an orange or other citrus fruit studded with cloves and dusted with other spices.
-See our own recipe below!
+Nowadays, pomander balls are simpler—usually, an orange (like a navel orange or a blood orange) or citrus fruit studded with cloves and dusted with spices.
+See our recipe below!

 Orange and clove pomander.
 Photo by Wendy Piersall.